 of premises

-A professional school with 9 engineering specialties
+A professional school in 10 engineering specialties

 Polytech Marseille offers a preparatory cycle and an engineering cycle in specialties accredited by the Commission des Titres d'Ingénieurs (CTI), covering all major scientific fields.